-- who are 65 years or older with disabilities as an alternative to nursing facility placement. - It may be possible for a member to receive services from IHSS, CBAS, MSSP, and/or NF during the same quarterly reporting period.
+- who are 65 years or older with disabilities as an alternative to nursing facility placement. - Nursing facility services include any type of nursing facility care, including skilled and custodial services. - It may be possible for a member to receive services from IHSS.
+CBAS, MSSP, and/or NF during the same quarterly reporting period.
 Certain services, such as NF services, cannot be received during the same month as IHSS, CBAS, and MSSP services, but they can be received during sequential months during the same quarterly reporting period.
 If a member receives services from more than one type of LTSS, they should be reported in all applicable data elements.
 For example, if a member received both IHSS and MSSP services during the same reporting period, he/she would be reported in data elements A and C. The MMP should report the critical incident/abuse report for the service during which the incident or abuse occurred.
-Using the example above, if the member had a reported critical incident while receiving MSSP services, the critical incident would be reported in data element G only. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site accessed at the following web address: https://Financial-Alignment-lnitiative.NORC.org - CA2.2 Policies and procedures attached to the MOU with county behavioral health agency(ies) around assessments, referrals, coordinated care planning, and information sharing.
+Using the example above, if the member had a reported critical incident while receiving MSSP services, the critical incident would be reported in data element G only.
+If the member received multiple services during the reporting period, the critical incident/abuse should only be reported once and MMPs should use their best judgment on which data element to report the critical incident/abuse. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site accessed at the following web address: https://Financial-Alignment-lnitiative.NORC.org. - CA2.2 Policies and procedures attached to the MOU with county behavioral health agency(ies) around assessments, referrals, coordinated care planning, and information sharing.i